mas-cli/mas/README.md

 ### Mac App Store Account Management

-All the commands in this section interact with the Apple ID for which you are signed in in the Mac App Store.
+All the commands in this section interact with the Apple Account for which you are signed in to the Mac App Store.
-These commands do not interact with the Apple ID for which your macOS user is signed in.
+These commands do not interact with the Apple Account for which your macOS user is signed in.

 #### `mas signin`

 > ⛔ The `signin` command is not supported on macOS 10.13 (High Sierra) or newer.
 On those macOS versions, please
 > sign in via the Mac App Store instead.
 Please see [Known Issues](#known-issues).

-On macOS 10.12 (Sierra) or older, `mas signin <apple-id>` signs in to the specified Apple ID in the Mac App Store.
+On macOS 10.12 (Sierra) or older, `mas signin <apple-id>` signs in to the specified Apple Account in the Mac App Store.

 ```console
 $ mas signin mas@example.com